-Relative coefficient G (0.97) and absolute coefficient G (0.97) in Table 4 showed value beyond the accepted conventional value, 0.8.
+Relative coefficient G (0.89) and absolute coefficient G (0.86) in Table 4 showed value beyond the accepted conventional value, 0.8.
 Research design is good to analyze children's dependability score because coefficient G value beyond conventional value.
 Absolute coefficient G is considered as this research aimed to evaluate children's dependability score individually based on the contribution of variant component in different raters.

-Through analysis, 94% of the findings from children's score are attributable to the universe score.
-This means that 94% of the overall research can be explained.
-However, only 6% of finding score is attributable to random impacts which are not identifiable.

-This design produced reliability measurement or dependable measurement and the advantages of using Generalizability Theory analyses to examine score reliability (Arterberry et al., 2014).
-It is also can be interpreted as 94% of the factors that contributed to the children's variance score can be explained, while 6% contributing factors found from error resources which are not identifiable.
-Findings also show that standard error related to children's decision score is small while absolute standard error is 0.08348.
-Standard error shows value that is smaller than the estimated standard deviation 0.44161 for true score dispersion.
+Through analysis, 74% of the findings from children's score are attributable to the universe score.
+This means that 74% of the overall research can be explained.
+However, only 26% of finding score is attributable to random impacts which are not identifiable.
+This design produced reliability measurement or dependable measurement.
+It is also can be interpreted as 74% of the factors that contributed to the children's variance score can be explained, while 26% contributing factors found from error resources which are not identifiable.
+Findings also show that standard error related to children's decision score is small while absolute standard error is 0.09979.
+Standard error shows value that is smaller than the estimated standard deviation 0.24246 for true score dispersion.